learneroflife30/linkedinlearnings/README.md

 # linkedinlearnings
-Here is in this repository I have added all my LinkedIn learning certifications.
+Here in this repository I have added all my LinkedIn learning certifications.